XiangdongWang3/hr-etl-pipeline/M.S. of AA/APAN 5310 SQL/5310_Project/README.md

 We used Python for the ETL pipeline and loaded the cleaned data into **PostgreSQL (pgAdmin4)**.
 The final database supports structured analysis through **SQL queries** and **Metabase dashboards**.

-*Specific data information can be found in the kaggle **IBM Employee Dataset:** https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset
+*Specific data information can be found in the kaggle web **IBM Employee Dataset:** https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset

 ---